—————————————————————————————————————————————

 is referred to in succeeding court records as Gracey.

-Gracey's mother's name was Elizabeth Coffey and she gave consent for her
+mother's name was Elizabeth Coffey and she gave consent for her daughter's

-Mary Coffey was at least 21 years of age, which would put her birth date at
+Coffey was at least 21 years of age, which would put her birth date at 1780 or

-the assumptions stated in the beginning of this article and from the
+assumptions stated in the beginning of this article and from the information

-Elizabeth and Salathiel Coffey were the presumed parents of at least Newton,
+and Salathiel Coffey were the presumed parents of at least Newton, Eli and

-Eli and Grace, the marriage consent of Elizabeth Coffey for Grace, stating that
+Grace, the marriage consent of Elizabeth Coffey for Grace, stating that Grace

 Elizabeth and Salathiel Coffey.